 A financial dashboard is a management tool that helps to track all your relevant finance KPIs, allows for effective cash management, and enables to track expenses, sales and profits in detail to meet and outperform financial objectives of a department or company.

-This financial dashboard template provides an overview of your liquidity and current cash flow situation while providing you with a strong indication or how you can improve these metrics situation by optimizing processes handling accounts payable and accounts receivable.
+This financial dashboard template provides an overview of your liquidity and current cash flow situation while providing you with a strong indication or how you can improve these metrics situation by optimising processes handling accounts payable and accounts receivable.
 In detail, it is giving you a quick overview of the quick ratio, current ratio, cash balance, and your outstanding debts.

 At first, the cash management dashboard examines your current ratio and your quick ratio.
 The current ratio is a financial metric that indicates the liquidity of a company and its ability to pay short-term liabilities (debt and payables) with its short-term assets (cash, inventory, receivables).
 This KPI is simply the ratio between current liabilities and current assets and demonstrates the flexibility your company has in immediately using the money for acquisitions or to pay off debts.
 You should always aim to have a ratio higher than 1:1 to make sure that you can pay your obligations at any time.
 This financial dashboard affords you the opportunity to immediately ensure that your company has the financial fluidity that it needs to survive and thrive.